Living in Sydney

 • accompanying child - A$3,152.

-View more information about education and living costs in Australia, as well as providing evidence of financial capacity (refer to Step 2).
+View more information about providing evidence of financial capacity (refer to Step 2) and creating a budget to manage your money while in Australia.

 Living costs will vary by location, and by your lifestyle.
 With a student card, you will be eligible for concession prices to events, the cinema, museums and more.